We consider email marketing to be the heart of your marketing funnel.

 With these lead nurturing and sales conversion email sequences in mind, choose an email sequence type you would like to create in the next week.
 While you may want to create multiple at one time, we recommend identifying which email sequence type is the most beneficial or timely for you to create and start there.

 Each email sequence you create will give you data and experience to bring into the other email sequences you will create.

-Once you have the email sequence type chosen, let’s cover some best practices so you can create your first email sequence from a strategic foundation.
+Once you have chosen your email sequence type, let’s cover some best practices so you can create your first email sequence from a strategic foundation.